Sniper2k/WDDBackground/README.md

 Chunpeng Wang, Zijian Xu, Haigang Liu, Yong Wang, Jian Wang, and Renzhong Tai.
 Background noise removal in x-ray ptychography.
 Applied optics, 56(8):2099–2111, 2017.

-Below, the use of the WDD class is described
+Below, the use of the WDD class is described.

-The algorithm consists of 3 mains steps and 1 optional step
+The algorithm consists of 3 mains steps and 1 optional step:

 Main: